aiops/docs/docs/monitor_deployments/using_the_rest_api.md

 We support the following log formats: `syslog` and `JSON`.

-JSON-formatted log messages require a `timestamp` with field name that is one of `['@timestamp', 'timestamp', 'timestamp_iso8601', 'EventTime']` and a field `message` (string).
+JSON-formatted log messages require a `timestamp` with field name that is one of `['@timestamp', 'timestamp', 'timestamp_iso8601', 'EventTime']` (we support timestamp formats supported by [dateutil parser](https://dateutil.readthedocs.io/en/stable/parser.html)) and a field `message` (string).
 You can add any additional fields, they will be indexed, but they will not be used for processing.

 We recommend sending logs in larger batches to minimize network calls.
 The user can send as many log batches as he wants.
 They will be automatically processed though our analysis pipeline and the deep learning methods.